Labudovo okno: Human history

 The oldest human artifacts in the area date from the Bronze Age.
 According to the popular legend, this location was a stopover on the Jason and the Argonauts quest for the Golden Fleece.
 They named the Deliblato Sands area Laurion.
 Later stories involve the mythical wooden temple on the Dubovac Island, built by the ancient Slavs and dedicated to the gods Perun, Veles, and Wodan.

 The region was a foothold for the Roman army of the emperor Trajan, who progressed into the conquest of Dacia from here, after building the Trajan's Bridge across the Danube.
-During the Informbiro period in Yugoslav-Soviet relations after 1948, expecting the possible invasion from the Soviet block, the area was adapted into the Belgrade's first line of defense against the potential attack.
+During the Informbiro period in Yugoslav-Soviet relations after 1948, expecting the possible invasion from the Soviet bloc, the area was adapted into the Belgrade's first line of defense against the potential attack.
 Bunkers and ditches from the period still survive.

 The surrounding area is sparsely populated and the population is mostly agricultural.
 Main activities include fishing, sheep and cattle breeding and beekeeping.
 Local farmers mostly grow corn, wheat, sunflower, apples and grapes.

 St. George Shoots the Dragon, a movie directed by Srđan Dragojević and based on the drama of the same name by Dušan Kovačević, was filmed in the area in 2008.

 Protection

-Labudovo okno habitat is protected by the IUCN Category IV and was declared a Ramsar wetland of international importance on 1 May 2006.
-Protected area covers 37.33 km2.
+The Labudovo okno habitat is protected by the IUCN Category IV and was declared a Ramsar wetland of international importance on 1 May 2006.
+The protected area covers 37.33 km2.

-In 2017, Bird Protection and Study Society of Serbia, alarmed the public that Labudovo okno is more and more threatened and that level of protection must be elevated.
-Environmental agencies from both provincial and state level organized to make a plan to tighten the protection and possibly turn Labudovo okno into the ecotourism destination.
+In 2017, The Bird Protection and Study Society of Serbia alarmed the public that Labudovo okno is more and more threatened and that its level of protection must be elevated.
+Environmental agencies from both provincial and state level organized to make a plan to heighten the protection and possibly turn Labudovo okno into an ecotourism destination.
 The main problems include pollution, poaching, overfishing, sand digging, and urbanization.